gbxyz/pepper/README.md

 Create a host object with the specified `HOSTNAME`.
 IP address may also be
 specified: IPv4 and IPv6 addresses are automatically detected.

+### Creating Contact Objects

+Contact objects can currently only be created using the `clone` command.

 ## Object Updates